Kongfrontation: Closure

-On August 15, 2002, Universal Studios Florida announced that Kongfrontation would be closing permanently on September 8.
+Universal Studios Florida closed Kongfrontation on September 8, 2002.
 The attraction was gutted and Revenge of the Mummy took its place in 2004.
-There has never been a solid reason given by Universal for the closure, although it is speculated that high staffing, operations and maintenance costs were the main reasons.
-The attraction joined a list of original Universal Studios Florida attractions that have since been retired and replaced, including Ghostbusters Spooktacular, The Funtastic World of Hanna-Barbera, Alfred Hitchcock: The Art of Making Movies, Nickelodeon Studios, An American Tail Theatre, The Wild Wild Wild West Stunt Show, Dynamite Nights Stunt Spectacular, Earthquake: The Big One, Back to the Future: The Ride and Jaws.

-On May 6, 2015, after a 13-year absence, Universal announced that King Kong would finally be returning to the Universal Orlando Resort in the summer of 2016 with the opening of an all new attraction at Islands of Adventure called Skull Island: Reign of Kong.
+King Kong returned to the Universal Orlando Resort in the summer of 2016 with the opening of an attraction at Islands of Adventure called Skull Island: Reign of Kong.

 Ride experience

 Queue

 Guests entered the attraction through a facade recreating Pennsylvania Station as it appeared in New York City at the beginning of the 20th century.
 Within the six-story walls of the massive show building, guests would find themselves in an elaborate production set simulating a New York City Subway station, Manhattan's Roosevelt Island Tramway station and a surrounding city block (intricately detailed from garbage cans and graffiti covering the walls, to fully stocked storefronts).
 However, the queue line would frequently be updated to include modern-day movie posters and advertisements.
-This updating did not extend to the news reports playing on the queue line's TVs, which would show commercials for shows that were current as of the ride's 1990 opening, like Out Of This World and The New Lassie.
+This updating did not extend to the news reports playing on the queue line's TVs, which would show commercials for shows that were current as of the ride's 1990 opening, like Out of This World and The New Lassie.
 Overhead television monitors displayed a special WWOR-TV news report of King Kong's attack, entitled "Kong on the Loose".
 Real-life news anchor Rolland Smith reported that the giant ape King Kong had escaped its confines and was wreaking havoc on the streets of New York.
 Kong had already destroyed two elevated trains and was rapidly approaching the East River with authorities seemingly powerless to stop him.
 Clips from the 1976 film version of King Kong, portraying the beast's rampage, played during these newscasts, as did alerts from the Emergency Broadcast System telling everyone in the city to remain indoors due to what was lurking outside.
 After the initial breaking news that New York City was being attacked by a giant ape, as the guests proceeded through the line queue, they would continually hear about King Kong's location along with his path of destruction.
 By the end of Kongfrontation's run, guests were bombarded with three decades at once.
 The queue made its way up a long ramp and ended at the elevated Manhattan station of the Roosevelt Island Tramway.